wtsi-hgi/gatk-cwl-generator/README.md

 ```
 docker run -i -t gatk /bin/bash
 ```
+Follow the instructions to install cwltools and cwl-runner: https://github.com/common-workflow-language/cwltool

 To test generated HaplotypeCaller CWL files, invoke ```cwl-runner``` and provide the tool wrapper and the input object on the command line.